Kyle Guy: Personal life

 Guy's parents are Katy and Tim Fitzgerald (mother and stepfather) and Joe and Amy Guy (father and stepmother).
 He has five siblings: three brothers and two sisters.
 Guy's great-grandfather was the commissioner for the Indiana High School Athletic Association and was inducted into the Indiana High School Hall of Fame for basketball and football.

-Guy and his wife Alexa married in 2019.
-Their son was born in September 2021.
+In Summer 2019, Guy married Alexa Jenkins on the North Shore of Kauai.
+Their first born son, Chance Anthony was born on September 24, 2021.
+On March 31, 2024, Guy's second son, Hudson James, was born.